 So much goodness found in one fruit!

-This issue, we are focusing on one natural item only and you can bet that it’s special enough to warrant an article on it.
 One of the most pleasant gifts that Mother Nature has to offer is the delicious Asam Embang.
 Formally known as Mangifera pajang, a species of Anacardiaceae, the wild mango is endemic to the island of Borneo.
 This delicious fruit is known by many names to the different races of inhabitants; the Malays refer to it as “Asam Embang” or “Bua Embawang”.
 The native race, Ibans, commonly call it “Bua Mawang”, whilst our Sabahan neighbours call it “bambangan”.
 This fruit is subject to blooming seasonally biannually; during the months of January and February, as well as between July to August.

 Regardless of its name, the consensus is that it is unique for its flavour and properties.
 The fruit grows on trees that are 30-60 metres tall; many locals actually warn of waiting under the tree for the fruit to drop, as it can be lethal if it hits your head!
 However, a sign of ripeness is when the wild mango has fallen from the tree.